How Many Yards In 100m

 Q: Which system is better?

 A: There's no single "better" system.
 The metric system is generally considered more practical for scientific and engineering purposes due to its simplicity and decimal base.
-However, the imperial system remains widely used in many countries, particularly in the United States.
+Even so, the imperial system remains widely used in many countries, particularly in the United States.

 Q: How can I perform these conversions easily?